stormasm/spanish/log/log26.md

+- Me gustaría saber qué estás diciendo - I would like to know what you are saying

 ---

-- lo siguiente - the next thing
+- lo siguiente gran - the next big thing
 - lo siguiente que supe fue que - the next thing that I knew was that
 - lo siguiente que sé - the next thing that I know
 - lo único que sé - the only thing that I know